Quicr/quicr-protocol-spec/protocol.md

 The message type will be set to FRAGMENT (5).
 The `offset_and_fin` field encodes two values, as in:
 ```
-offset_and_fin = 2*offset + is_last_fragment
+offset_and_fin = 2 * offset + is_last_fragment
 ```

 The flag `is_last_fragment` is set to 1 if this fragment is the last one of an object.
 The offset value indicates where the fragment data starts in the object designated by `group_id` and `object_id`.
 Successive messages are sent in order, which means one of the following three conditions must be verified:

 * The group id and object id match the group id and object id of the previous fragment, the previous fragment is not a `last fragment`, and the offset matches the previous offset plus the previous length.

 * The group id matches the group id of the previous message, the object id is equal to the  object id of the previous fragment plus 1, the offset is 0, and the previous message is a `last fragment`.

 * The group id matches the group id of the previous message plus 1, the object id is 0, the offset is 0, and the previous message is a `last fragment`.

-NOTE: yes, this is not optimal.
-Breaking the objects in individual fragments is fine, but the group ID, object ID and offset could be inferred from the previous fragments.
-  The message could be simplified by carrying just two flags, "is_last_fragment" and "is_fist_of_group".
-A Start Point message could be inserted at the beginning of the stream to indicate the initial value of group ID and object ID.
-Doing that would remove 6 to 8 bytes of overhead per message.

 ### Fin Message